What does sativa do to you? Effects, uses, and more

 When might sativa be the right choice?

 Sativa is often the best option if your primary goal of using cannabis isn’t to relax heavily or to support sleep.
-Sativa can support relaxation, but its cerebral effects are better suited for mental relaxation than physical relaxation.*
+Sativa may support relaxation, but it's cerebral effects are better suited for a productive day.*

-There are many ways to use sativa.
-People commonly smoke cannabis flower or vape cannabis extract, but if you’re using cannabis for your wellnessthe idea of smoking or vaping might feel counterintuitive.
-Other methods can be equally as effective at delivering cannabinoids without the need to inhale cannabis.*
+There are many ways to ingest a Sativa strain.
+People commonly smoke cannabis flower or vape cannabis extract, but if you’re insteaded in consuming your cannabinoids with wellness in mind — smoking or vaping might feel counterintuitive.
+Other methods, like Sunmed's long-lasting live resin gummies, are equally as effective at delivering cannabinoids.*

-Beyond Sativa Water Soluble drops allow you to add liquid Cannabis sativa extract into food or drinks.
-Water-soluble cannabinoids are able to get to work faster because they’re easily absorbed into the soft tissue of the body.
+Beyond Sativa Water Soluble drops allow you to add Cannabis sativa extract into an easy drink to sip.
+Water-soluble cannabinoids are able to get to work faster because of its high bioavailability.*

-Beyond Sativa 2:1 Live Resin Gummies are a great choice for people who want to utilize Cannabis sativa for their general wellness.
-These gummies contain a 2:1 ratio of CBD to THC, which makes for a mellow yet uplifting experience.
-CBD can lower the intensity of sativa’s energizing effects, creating more of a gentle wave of energy than a breakthrough burst.* Gummies are a great place to start for people who are new to using cannabinoids as part of their wellness routine.
+Beyond 2:1 Sativa Live Resin Gummies are a great choice for people who want an easy, discreet, and long-lasting Cannabis sativa product.
+These gummies contain a 2:1 ratio of CBD to THC, which makes for a gentle yet uplifting experience.
+CBD can lower the intensity of Sativa’s psychoactive effects, creating more of a gentle wave of cerebral stimulation rather than an immediate, uncomfortable burst.* Gummies are a great place to start for people who are new to using cannabinoids as part of their wellness routine.
+Try taking just a half a gummy to start, and see how you feel!

 The bottom line